 Who Can File a Beneficial Ownership Information Report (BOIR)?

 Many small businesses are having to deal with the difficulty and complexities of understanding Beneficial Ownership Information Reporting (BOIR).
 Part of this complexity is understanding who can file your BOIR, who has to file a BOIR and where you can file your BOIR.
-In this article we will break down Who has to file a Beneficial Ownership Information Report, and where you can file.
+In this article we will break down who has to file a Beneficial Ownership Information Report, and where you can file.

 Who Can File a Beneficial Ownership Information Report (BOIR)?